yugabyte/yugabyte-db/docs/content/preview/drivers-orms/smart-drivers.md

 With this parameter specified in the URL, the driver fetches and maintains a list of nodes from the given endpoint (localhost in preceding example) available in the YugabyteDB cluster and distributes the connections equally across them.

+A connection works as follows:

+- The driver makes an initial connection to the host specified in the URL/connection string and fetches information about the cluster nodes.
 This list is refreshed every 5 minutes, when a new connection request is received.
+- The driver then connects to the least-loaded node before returning the connection to the application.

+After the connection is established with a node, if that node fails, then the request is not retried.

 The application must use the same connection URL to create every connection it needs, so that the distribution happens equally.